Does multiple tanks in the inventory benefit the Indian Army?

 2. Conversion of Vajra K9 chassis into a light tank with a 105-120mm

-Let me elaborate on each scenarion,
+Let me elaborate on each scenario,

 • Increase in the number of ATGMs